derekbackus/VoronUsers/printer_mods/DerekBackus/Trident_Rear_Rail_Wire_Cover/README.md

 This mod covers the wires on the back-rear extrusion so you don't have to look at them.
 You know... the wire bundle that includes all the hot-end wires and the end-switch pod that gets zip-tied to the extrusion.

+I use this to cover the wires and skip the zip-ties.
+You can probably keep the zip-ties and just use this to cover everything.

 Print with standard Voron print settings, no supports.

 <img src="Images/Side_View.png" width="300" alt="Side View">